A Step-by-Step Guide to Converting a C Corporation to an LLC

 Step 5: File a certificate of merger with the Secretary of State

-Step 6: Dissolve the C corp after merging
+Step 6: Dissolve the C Corp after merging

 This process is more complicated and costly compared to the direct conversion method, which we’ll discuss in detail below.
 For instance, the New York business corporation law and New York LLC law strictly regulate the merging of corporations into LLCs in New York.